 What are Adverse Childhood Experiences?

 Research conducted by the Kaiser Institute in the US has shown that the impact of ACEs is lifelong.
-There is a clear link between adverse childhood experiences and a number of health and psychological issues that persist well into adulthood.
-The result is a diminished quality of life.
+Individuals who have experienced adverse childhood experiences are more likely to suffer from health and mental health issues throughout their lives, leading to a diminished quality of life.

 What was the impact on my friend and I?

 My friend and I had serious trust issues.
 The people who were supposed to protect us were either hurting us, or were depending on us to protect them.
 As I said earlier our situations were different.
 I was dealing with some intense psychological abuse from my narcissistic father.
 She was living through a very acrimonious divorce between her parents.